HSchreier/stfc-discord-computer-bot/README.md

 > *"I'm afraid I can only assist with matters related to Star Trek Fleet Command."* — `Computer`

 Live long and prosper. 🖖

+Questions?
+Join our Discord and DM [ĐRĂS]\QuarkCommander —